How efficient is the fire and rescue service at keeping people safe and secure?

 How well does the FRS make the fire and rescue service affordable now and in the future?

-Avon Fire and Rescue Service is good at making itself affordable now and in the future.
+Leicestershire Fire and Rescue Service is good at making itself affordable now and in the future.

-Avon Fire and Rescue Service was good in its 2018/19 assessment.
+Leicestershire Fire and Rescue Service was good in its 2018/19 assessment.

 Fire and rescue services should continuously look for ways to improve their effectiveness and efficiency.
 This includes transforming how they work and improving their value for money.
-Services should have robust spending plans that reflect future financial challenges and efficiency opportunities and should invest in better services for the public.
+Services should have robust spending plans that reflect future financial challenges and efficiency opportunities, and they should invest in better services for the public.